carpentries-incubator/lc-litsearchr/_episodes/07-interacting-with-r.md

 questions:
 - "How to program in R?"
 objectives:
-- "Successfully run mutliple lines of r code"
+- "Successfully run multiple lines of R code"
 keypoints:
 - "..."
 -